shreyakejriwal02/SARO_CORE2023/README.md

 - random
 - shapely

-Read below to install the libraries.
+Read below to install the libraries if they are missing.

 ### PyPI
 Install relevant libraries: